Possible problems after surgery and what to ask doctors and nurses before you go home.

 - feeling dizzy or light headed

 To prevent clots it's important to do the leg exercises that you were taught by your nurse or physiotherapist.
-Your nurse might also give you an injection just under the skin to help lower the risk.
-You might need to carry on having the injections for 4 weeks, depending on the type of operation you had.
+Your nurse might also give you an injection just under the skin to help lower the risk whilst you are in hospital.
+You might need to carry on having these injections for 4 weeks, even after you go home.
+This depends on the type of operation you had.

 Your nurse might teach you to do these injections yourself before you go home.
 Or a district nurse might come to your home to do them.